ncssm/dssi23/resources.md

 ## Articles / Blog Posts

 [One Useful Thing: What AI can do with a toolbox...
 Getting started with Code Interpreter](https://www.oneusefulthing.org/p/what-ai-can-do-with-a-toolbox-getting)

+[Ask Good Questions, by Alan Rossman](https://askgoodquestions.blog/) Posts #12 and #27 inspired the SBI activities.